jeanbondy/fsnd-capstone/README.md

 The app is, for the time being, live on [https://jb-capstone.herokuapp.com/](https://jb-capstone.herokuapp.com/)

 ## Login
-For the review, I ssupplied fresh JWT tokens for each role.
+For the review, I supplied fresh JWT tokens for each role.
 To get fresh tokens, follow these steps:

 [login](https://jb-capstone.herokuapp.com/login) with these credentials:
 | user | pwd | role |